VOIDPACKET-VP/VOIDPACKET-Web-Galaxies/SSTI.md

             {{/with}}
             {{/with}}

     The techniques discussed in this guide are foundational.
-The security community maintains extensive, ever-evolving repositories of payloads and bypass techniques.
-For a comprehensive and up-to-date collection, I highly encourage you to consult the PayloadsAllTheThings project on GitHub : ```https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/Server%20Side%20Template%20Injection```
+The security community maintains large, constantly updating repositories of payloads and bypass techniques.
+For a comprehensive and up-to-date collection, I highly encourage you to consult the **PayloadsAllTheThings** project on GitHub : ```https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/Server%20Side%20Template%20Injection```

 ## Advanced Attack Vectors